 This grant funds state and local efforts to build border barriers, detect and interdict illegal activity, and relocate individuals unlawfully present in the U.S., under the 2025 One Big Beautiful Bill Act.

-Summary: Supports state-led projects to reinforce U.S. southern border security, including construction, interdiction, and relocation activities.
+Summary: Supports state-led and local subrecipient projects to enhance border security, including barrier construction, interdiction, and relocation activities.

 Key Information: Only State Administrative Agencies (SAAs) may apply directly; local governments may participate as subrecipients.